Specialist Clinical Psychologist

-Gemma's training has provided her with the ability to use a range of therapeutic models, and additional training has provided her with specialist knowledge and practice of cognitive analytic therapy (CAT).
+Gemma's clinical psychology training has provided her with the ability to use a range of therapeutic models.
+She has undertaken additional training which has provided her with specialist knowledge and practice of cognitive analytic therapy (CAT).
 She is a qualified CAT practitioner accredited by the Association for Cognitive Analytic Therapy.

-She believes in working collaboratively with clients within a time limited framework addressing an agreed focus in therapy.
-Gemma works with individuals from adolescents to adults and with families.
+She believes in working collaboratively with clients within a time-limited framework addressing an agreed focus in therapy.

 The British Association for Counselling and Psychotherapy